sayomakinwa/NLP-GenSim-Word-Sense-Embeddings/README.md

 To train, download [the EuroSense corpora](http://lcl.uniroma1.it/eurosense/) (it's large!), extract it, then follow the code in [the notebook](code/unigrams_only_notebook.ipynb) in the `/code` folder (don't forget to consolidate the paths to correspond with the new paths).

 Training consists of parsing and preprocessing the corpora, and training the embeddings using [GenSim's Word2Vec](https://radimrehurek.com/gensim/models/word2vec.html) (requires the installation of GenSim).
 The code to preprocess is the `parse()` function in `code/corpora.py`.
-The function both extracts the sentences in the xml corpora and preprocesses it.
+The function both extracts the sentences in the xml corpora and preprocesses them.
 The usage is as follows:

 ```
 from corpora import *